West Virginia chemical plant blast spurs stay-inside order

 West Virginia chemical plant blast spurs stay-inside orderNew

 BELLE, W.Va.
 (AP) — A explosion at a West Virginia chemical plant on Tuesday night prompted authorities to order residents within 2 miles of the plant to remain indoors.
 Details about the incident and whether anyone was injured weren’t immediately released.
 Emergency officials issued a shelter-in-place order around the Chemours plant in Belle and a nearby road was closed.
-Kanawha County Commissioner Kent Carper told WCHS-TV that there was at least one serious explosion and working fire at the plant.
+Kanawha County Commissioner Kent Carper told WCHS-TV that two people were injured and that there was at least one serious explosion and working fire at the plant.
+Belle Mayor David Fletcher says the fire was put out shortly before midnight.
 Chemours formed as a spinoff from DuPont in 2015.
 The plant is located along the Kanawha River in eastern Kanawha County.